 Center for Domestic Violence Services that, for the last 35 years, assists

-women less able than Melissa to find refuge form abuse.Former journalist Cheryl Branch has dedicated
+women less able than Melissa to find refuge from abuse.Former journalist Cheryl Branch has dedicated

 nearly 20 years to SAFE Shelter, serving as executive director since 2007 after